Camp Lejeune Water Contamination Settlement Amounts

 Have There Been Any Camp Lejeune Settlements?

-The first fifteen Camp Lejeune Elective Option payouts have been distributed, totaling $3.6 Million.
+The first 57 Camp Lejeune Elective Option payouts have been accepted, totaling $14.4 Million.
 However, there have not been any Camp Lejeune lawsuit settlements or verdicts yet, and thousands of legal claims are currently pending.

 The U.S. government has set aside money for Camp Lejeune victims and their families, but you must file your claim by the August 2024 deadline.